gabehollombe-aws/step-functions-workshop/website/content/_index.md

     ![Parallel check auto approving](images/workflow-vis-parallel-approved.png)

-2. Submit an application with an invalid name or address (or both) and see the parallel checks result in the workflow routing to wait for a review.
+Step 2.
+Submit an application with an invalid name or address (or both) and see the parallel checks result in the workflow routing to wait for a review.
 Run:
     ```bash
     sls invoke -f SubmitApplication --data='{ "name": "Gabe", "address": "ABadAddress" }'
     ```